-- 6.1 The Council has regard to the CLG's Guidance on Local Government Investments and CIPFA's Code of Practice.
-The Council must produce a strategy on an annual basis which covers the subsequent three years. - 6.2 This annual strategy states which investments the Council may use for the prudent management of its treasury balances during the financial year under the categories of specified investments and non-specified investments. - 6.3 Specified investments are denominated in Sterling, are for periods of 364 days or less and do not involve the acquisition of share or loan capital in any corporate body.
-Such an investment will be with either: - the UK Government or a local authority, parish or community council, precepting or levying body or - a body or investment scheme which has been awarded a high credit rating by a credit rating agency. - 6.4 Non-specified investments are deemed more risky and guidance on local government investments requires more detailed procedures.
-Such procedures are required in order to regulate prudent use and establish maximum amounts which may be invested in each category. - 6.5 Both specified and non-specified investment types currently utilised by the Council are detailed in Appendix 6, along with approved limits.
-These limits have been revised to reflect the Council's investment requirements whilst assessing risk and obtaining advice from Link Asset Management Services. - 6.6 In addition to these, numerous other investment options are available for use and these may be considered suitable for use in the future.
+- 6.1 The Council has regard to the MHCLG's Guidance on Local Government Investments and CIPFA's Code of Practice.
+The Council must produce a strategy on an annual basis which covers the subsequent three years. - 6.2 The MHCLG and CIPFA have extended the meaning of "investments" to include both financial and non-financial investments.
+Non-financial investments are essentially the purchase of income yielding assets. - 6.3 This annual strategy states which investments the Council may use for the prudent management of its treasury balances during the financial year under the categories of specified investments and non-specified investments. - Specified investments are those with a high-level credit quality and subject to a maturity limit of one year. - Non-specified investments are those with less high credit quality, may be for periods in excess of one year and/or are more complex instruments which require greater consideration by members and officers before being authorised for use. - 6.4 Both specified and non-specified investment types currently utilised by the Council are detailed in Appendix 6, along with approved limits.
+These limits reflect the Council's investment requirements whilst assessing risk and obtaining advice from Link Asset Services. - 6.5 In addition to these, numerous other investment options are available for use and these may be considered suitable for use in the future.
 Should this be the case then the option will be evaluated in line with the procedures contained within the approved Treasury Management Practice Statement.